MarinaGRey/excel_dashboard/README.md

 # Excel Dashboard Project: Learning Excel Formulas and VBA

+This project was made in collaboration with [mariamagro](https://github.com/mariamagro) for the Databases subject in the Carlos III university.

 ## Project Overview
 The goal of this project was to effectively learn and apply Excel formulas and VBA while creating a user-friendly, interactive dashboard.
 The project consists of two main files: